José Villanueva (boxer)

-José Luis Villanueva (March 19, 1913 – November 11, 1983) was an amateur boxer from the Philippines who represented his country at the 1932 Los Angeles Olympics.
+José Luis "Cely" Villanueva (March 19, 1913 – November 11, 1983) was an amateur boxer from the Philippines who represented his country at the 1932 Los Angeles Olympics.
 Born in Binondo, Manila, he won the bronze medal in the bantamweight class after winning the fight for third place against Joseph Lang.

 His son, Anthony Villanueva, also became a boxer, and won a silver medal during the 1964 Tokyo Olympics.

+Amateur career

+At the 1932 Los Angeles Olympics, Villanueva claimed the Philippines its first Olympic medal in boxing.
+He gained a bye and bested Japan's Akira Nakao in the quarterfinals.
+However, his run was cut short after he fell to eventual gold medalist Horace Gwynne of Canada in their semifinal clash.
+He closed out his campaign with a victory over USA's Joseph Lang in the bronze medal match.

 1932 Olympic results

-Below are the results of boxer José Villanueva who competed for the Philippines as a bantamweight at the 1932 Olympic boxing tournament in Los Angeles.
+Below are the results of boxer José Villanueva who competed for the Philippines as a bantamweight at the 1932 Olympic boxing tournament in Los Angeles: